Tax breaks and credits for families hiring a nanny

 What tax breaks are available when I pay my nanny legally?

-- Dependent Care Account.
-Also called a Flexible Spending Account (FSA), this tax break is available through the benefits package offered by most companies.
-You can use an FSA to pay for up to $5,000 of childcare-related expenses using pre-tax dollars.
-Depending on your marginal tax rate, utilizing an FSA can save as much as $2,300 per year.
+Dependent Care Account.
+A type of Flexible Spending Account (FSA), this tax break is available through the benefits package offered by most companies.
+You can use an FSA to pay for up to $10,500 of child care-related expenses - such as your nanny’s pay - using pre-tax dollars.
+Depending on your marginal tax rate, using an FSA can save as much as $4,800 in 2021.
 For enrollment details, check with your HR or Accounting Department.

-If you have one child, your best option is the FSA.
-Setting aside the full $5,000 will save between $2,000 and $2,300 per year, depending on your marginal tax rate and which state you live in.
-If you don't have access to a FSA (or cannot enroll until a future tax year), utilize the Child or Dependent Care Tax Credit.
-You are not eligible to use both tax breaks.
+If you have one child, your best option is usually the FSA.
+Setting aside the full $10,500 will save between $3,700 and $4,800 this year, depending on your marginal tax rate and which state you live in.
+If you don't have access to an FSA (or cannot enroll at the moment), use the Child or Dependent Care Tax Credit.

 If you have two or more children, you may be able to take advantage of both tax breaks.
 Use your FSA for the full $10,500 and if you have leftover child care expenses, you can apply another $5,500 toward the Child or Dependent Care Tax Credit.
 This combination saves you an additional $1,100 per year, which brings your total savings to between $4,800 and $5,900 for 2021.